Black Mesa Pumped Storage Project

-The Black Mesa Pumped Storage Project (BMPSP) is a pumped storage hydro project proposed by Nature & People First.
-This energy development company wants to build three “Pumped Storage” energy projects along the northeastern edge of Black Mesa.
+The Black Mesa Pumped Storage Project (BMPSP) is a pumped storage hydropower project proposed by Nature & People First.
+This energy development company wants to build three “Pumped Storage” energy projects along the northeastern edge of Black Mesa which would require 450,000 acre-feet of Navajo water.
+See the linked maps below for each project site.

 - Water evaporation

-- Aquifers and spring productivity due to reservoirs
+- Aquifers and spring productivity due to overdraft of aquifers

 - Traditional land uses